 Bylaws for Academic Governance contains the operating rules and procedures for the Academic Governance System (see Governance).
 The publication is available through the Secretary for Academic Governance, 308 Olds Hall.

 MSU Ordinances includes all of the ordinances (laws) passed by the Board of Trustees for MSU.
 Reference copies are available in the main library.
-Contact the Office of the Secretary to the Board of Trustees, 450 Administration Building, for information on how to obtain a copy.

 Specialized References